Faculty and Staff Directory

 MANNING, Christopher E.

 Christopher E. Manning (Ph.D., Northwestern University, 2003; B.A., University of Alabama, Huntsville, 1995) is Associate Professor of History at Loyola University Chicago, where he teaches courses in African American history, oral history method and theory, and the Chicago civil rights movement.
-He is currently the Undergraduate Programs Director and a member of the Rostenkowski Archives Advisory Committee.
+He is currently a member of the Rostenkowski Archives Advisory Committee.
 Manning previously taught at Northwestern University.

 Manning’s research has examined African American politics in twentieth-century Chicago, exemplified by The Ties That Bind: William L. Dawson and the Limits of Black Electoral Leadership in the Twentieth Century(Northern Illinois University Press, 2009).
 His article “God Didn't Curse Me When He Made Me Black” won the Henry E. Pratt Memorial Award given by the Journal of the Illinois Historical Society.
 Manning is currently engaged in two book projects, one is tentatively titled N.O.L.A: An Oral History of the Hurricane Katrina Volunteers which examines the volunteer mobilization in the aftermath of Hurricane Katrina in 2005; the second is a memoir entitled Army Brat: A Memoir of Racial Identity and Life as a Military Child.
 He was nominated for the National Society of Collegiate Scholars Faculty of the Year Award in 2006.